joshsj/dsa/notes/hash-maps-sets.md

 the key/value, typically a linked list.

-Compared to open addressing, only the hash function determines the index for a key - no algorithm is needed.
+Compared to open addressing, only the hash function determines the index for a key &mdash; no algorithm is needed.
 To find an entry, the linked list stored at the index is walked instead.

 Load factor is not a critical issue for separate chaining because the linked